maitry291/obsidian-notes/JavaScript/JavaScript - Brain.md

 In _capturing_ the outer most element's event is handled first and then the inner: the <div> element's click event will be handled first, then the <p> element's click event.

-With the addEventListener() method you can specify the propagation type by using the "useCapture" parameter:
+With the addEventListener() method you can specify the propagation type by using the "useCapture" parameter.

 Three Phases - capturing, the target, and the bubbling phase

 ![[Pasted image 20240131190102.png]]